nathan-sprague/CV_lab/README.md

 7. It will boot into a new operating system.
 The password is: <i>lab</i>

-8. Adjust the size of the display by clicking the start button in the bottom left corner, open the application "monitor settings" and picking an appropriate resolution.
+8. Adjust the size of the display by clicking the start button in the bottom left corner, open the application "monitor settings" and pick an appropriate resolution.

 9. Open the folder called lab.